Mohammad Sa'ed

-Mohammad Sa'ed Maraghei (محمد ساعد مراغهای; 28 April 1881 – 1 November 1973) was the 23rd Prime Minister of Iran.
+Mohammad Sa'ed Maraghei (محمد ساعد مراغهای; 28 April 1881 – 1 November 1973) was the 23rd Prime Minister of Iran, serving from April to November 1944 and again from 1948 to 1950.

-Early life
+Life

 Sa'ed was born in Maragheh, and studied at the University of Lausanne.

-Prime minister

 Sa'ed became prime minister after the fall of Ali Soheili's cabinet in 1943.
-Iran-Russia relations fell to low levels during his government after Sa'ed refused to entertain a Soviet demand for an oil concession in Soviet-occupied Northern Iran.
-Sergei Kavtaradze publicly attacked the Prime Minister and demanded his resignation.
+Iran–Russia relations fell to low levels during his government after Sa'ed refused to entertain a Soviet demand for an oil concession in Soviet-occupied Northern Iran.
+Sergey Kavtaradze publicly attacked the Prime Minister and demanded his resignation.
 The Soviet and Tudeh press echoed Kavtaradze's words.
 The Soviets inspired their Tudeh comrades in Iran to strike and demonstrate until Sa'ed resigned.
 Sa'ed resigned on 10 November 1944.

 He banned the Tudeh Party during his premiership, and Arthur Millspaugh was also re-appointed finance minister under his administration.
 It is said that he used public transportation (such as bus), even when he was a senator.
 He was fluent in Russian, French, and Turkish.